Parsley Root

 When to Start

-Spring : Direct sow early spring or start 6-8 weeks before transplant.
-(February/March for GA.)
-Keep in mind not to plant too late as a later planting will reduce the size of the root.
+Spring: Do 4 weeks of cold stratification and then direct sow 6-8 weeks before the last frost (which is February/March for GA).
+Keep in mind not to plant too late, as a later planting will reduce the size of the root.

 Fall: Direct sow in mid-fall.
 (Aug-Sep for GA.)